 Once you complete setting up your myRECA account, the system will ask you to log in for the first time.
 Do not begin this step until you are ready to begin your application and education eligibility process.
 This step includes the completion of one of three potential eligibility related applications, including payment.
 Read through these steps and wait until you’re ready before logging in for the first time.

 The first question in this process will ask you what type of user you are.
 Select Industry Professional.

 The first time you log in, RECA will ask you to submit one of the following:

-As you answer the questions in myRECA when you log in, you can answer negatively to the labour mobility and suitability questions if they do not apply to you, and move on to the Education Eligibility Application.
+As you answer the questions in myRECA when you log in, simply indicate if the labour mobility and suitability do not apply to you, and move on to the Education Eligibility Application.

 If Labour Mobility or Suitability reviews apply to you, the system will instruct you about your next steps.

 Go to step 3a, 3b, or 3c, depending on which situation applies to you.